 Prior to the ILRC, Sarah completed a Ph.D. and M.A. in Sociology with an emphasis on immigration and the sociology of law.
 She was a Law and Social Science Doctoral Fellow at the American Bar Foundation in Chicago, Illinois and a Visiting Scholar at the Center for the Study of Law & Society at Berkeley Law, where she engaged in academic work on the U.S. legalization process, immigration lawyering, and immigrants’ access to education, employment, and public benefits.

-Sarah earned her J.D. from Berkeley Law.
-As a law student, she worked at the ACLU Immigrants’ Rights Project, the East Bay Community Law Center, the East Bay Sanctuary Covenant, the ILRC, and the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.
-She also externed at the San Francisco Immigration Court, was a Human Rights Center Fellow, and served as an Associate Editor of the California Law Review, in which she published a Note.
+As a law student, Sarah worked at the ACLU Immigrants’ Rights Project, the East Bay Community Law Center, the East Bay Sanctuary Covenant, the ILRC, and the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.
+She also externed at the San Francisco Immigration Court and was a Human Rights Center Fellow and editor of the California Law Review.

 Sarah earned her J.D. from Berkeley Law, her Ph.D. and M.A. from the University of California, Los Angeles, and her B.A. in Sociology from the University of California, San Diego.
 She speaks Spanish and Italian and is a member of the California bar.